Long Preston Floodplain Project

 Managing the wetland environment is essential to help create the ideal conditions for bird populations.
 LPFP works with farmers to show how effective wetland management can provide financial returns as well as benefitting local wildlife.
 We employ an advisor through funding from the Environment Agency and Natural England who has been assisting farmers to access agri-environment grant schemes.

 In 2017 the Ribblesdale Farmers Group was set up to make the farmed landscape better for wildlife and farming, as well as helping to prevent flooding and improving water quality.
-The Group has received three years of European Union funding from the Countryside Stewardship Scheme’s Facilitation Fund and will enable farmers and other organisations to collaborate to bring about environmental benefits that fit with land management objectives.
+The Group enables farmers and other organisations to collaborate to bring about environmental benefits that fit with land management objectives.
 Read the news article.

 The Long Preston Floodplain Project area is of national importance for nature conservation and is a Site of Special Scientific Interest (SSSI) for breeding wading bird populations and aquatic plants.